wfjm/w11/doc/ECO-039-cc_and_aborts.md

   extension. `MFP*` and `MTP*` also don't depend on the cc state and re-execution will give correct results.
 Moreover, they are  usually used in kernel mode and therefore never re-executed in 2.11bsd.
-- `SXT` depends on the `N` bit, but that bit is not changed by this instruction, so a re-execution with Z, V, or C changed will give a correct result.
+- `SXT` depends on the `N` bit, but this bit is not changed by this instruction, so a re-execution with Z, V, or C changed will give a correct result.